2nd death happens at California Democratic party donor home

 WEST HOLLYWOOD, Calif.
-(AP) — Los Angeles County sheriff’s detectives are investigating the second death of a man at the residence of Democratic Party donor Ed Buck, who has contributed to various California races and causes.
+(AP) — Los Angeles County sheriff’s detectives have opened an investigation into a second death in less than two years at the residence of Democratic Party donor Ed Buck, who has contributed to various California races and causes.

-A sheriff’s department statement says deputies were called to a West Hollywood residence at 1:05 a.m.
-Monday on a report of a person not breathing, and county firefighters pronounced the man dead.
+Deputies were called to a West Hollywood residence at 1:05 a.m.
+Monday on a report of a person not breathing, and county firefighters pronounced the man dead, a department statement said.

 The man was not identified and the cause of death will be determined by the coroner.